Helen (宏宇) Ding, Phd. Email & Phone Number

 Economic Consultant

-Provided major contribution to the assessment of total loss of forest ecosystem services due to policy inaction, referring to the project “The Cost of Policy Inaction (COPI): The case of not meeting the 2010 biodiversity target”; provided minor contribution to the research project of “The Economics of Ecosystems and Biodiversity (TEEB): Review on the.
+Provided major contribution to the assessment of total loss of forest ecosystem services due to policy inaction, referring to the project “The Cost of Policy Inaction (COPI): The case of not meeting the 2010 biodiversity target”; provided minor contribution to the research project of “The Economics of Ecosystems and Biodiversity (TEEB): Review on the Economics of Biodiversity Loss – phase 1 (scoping) economic analysis and synthesis”.
+Both projects were important background studies commissioned by the EC to present in the 2008 CBD-COP 9 meeting in Bonn, Germany.

 Programme Assistant And Researcher

 Worked as training assistant in the Sino-Italian Cooperation Program for Environmental Protection to organize training courses for the delegation of Chinese governmental officials and academics with respect to issues related to environment and sustainable development.
-Provided an internal report, systematically reviewing the major environmental problems.
+Provided an internal report, systematically reviewing the major environmental problems and governance structure in the modern China.

 Msc Researcher